hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 While this appears to allow hierarchies similar to a file system's directory structure, it is important to understand that there is no such hierarchy in HP Cloud Object Storage.
-For example, if you simply created a container called `photos` and then created an object called `vacation/pic1.jpg`, you cannot access `/v1/12345678912345/photos/vacation/` -- there is no such object in the system.
+For example, if you simply created a container called `photos` and then created a single object called `vacation/pic1.jpg`, you cannot access `/v1/12345678912345/photos/vacation/` -- there is no such object in the system.
 For more, see [Pseudo-Hierarchical Folders/Directories](#pseudo_hierachies).